emacsorphanage/ac-emoji/README.md

 ### MacOSX Users

+NOTE: This package does not work with Emacs 25.1 on MacOSX.

-Please add following font configuration to your `init.el`
+Please add following font configuration to your `init.el`.

 ```lisp
 (set-fontset-font